A Time Clock That Works in the Bay

 -

-Price for a small shop: Real cost for a 3 to 15-tech shop, base fees and all.
+Price for a small shop: Real cost for a three- or 15-tech shop, base fees and all.

-OnTheClock earns the top spot here because it leads on the needs that matter most to a flat-rate shop: real clock-hour capture, automatic overtime, kiosk and mobile and fingerprint punching, job tracking, and one-click payroll export, at the lowest all-in price among the paid plans here.
-Two picks below are free for small crews, and we point you to them.
-This is a comparison against what shops need, not a ranking against the other tools.
-Each of those serves its own situation best.
+OnTheClock earns the top spot here because it leads in the needs that matter most to a flat-rate shop: real clock-hour capture, automatic overtime, kiosk, mobile, and fingerprint punching, job tracking, and one-click payroll export at the lowest all-in price among the paid plans here.
+Two picks below are free for small crews, and if you're looking for a free tool, we point you to them.
+This is a comparison against what shops need, not a ranking against the other solutions, as each of those serves its own purposes.

 The Best Time Clock Software for Auto Repair Shops